Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

-where we are denoting by $w_{h}$ the mass associated to mark $h$ and by $x_{h,i}$ the relative frequency of type $i$ within those with mark $h$.
-The first two terms in $\A^K$ correspond to the generator of an $H$-type WF diffusion with parent-independent mutation governed by parameters $\theta_1,\ldots ,\theta_H$, while each term in square brackets identifies a $K$-type WF diffusion with symmetric mutation occurring at rate $\theta_h/2K$ towards each type among those with mark $h$.
-The coefficients $1/w_h$ can be interpreted as deriving from a {\em multiparameter random time change}.
-This leads to the results of Section \ref{sec:hierarchicalWright--Fisher}, informally described as follows.
-When $\theta_1,\ldots ,\theta_H\geq 1$, if $\sum_{i=1}^KZ_{h,i}^K(0)>0$ for all $h=1,\ldots ,H$, and
+where $w_h$ is the mass of mark $h$ and $x_{h,i}$ is the relative frequency of type $i$ within mark $h$.
+The first line is the generator of an $H$-type WF diffusion, with parent-independent mutation, while each bracketed term is the generator of a $K$-type WF diffusion, with symmetric mutation.
+The coefficients $1/w_h$ can be interpreted as deriving from a {\em multiparameter random time change}: this leads to the hierarchical representation proved in Section~\ref{sec:hierarchicalWF}, which can be informally described as follows.
+For $\theta_h\geq 1$ for all $h$, if $\sum_{i=1}^KZ_{h,i}^K(0)>0$ for all $h=1,\ldots ,H$, and

 are mutually independent, it holds that